DevOpsGyus/nodeCertExporter/README.md

     In Grafana, go to the "Dashboards" section and import the desired dashboards.

-    * Example dashboards refer to  ` nodeCertExpoter.json `
+    * Example dashboards refer to  ` nodeCertExpoter.json ` under grafana folder.
  #
  ## Stopping the services